The Magic Flowers of Klingsor's Garden

 ttention has been drawn (initially by Karl

-against him.
-They were unable to harm the future Buddha, or even to distract him from
+warriors against him.
+They were unable to harm the future Buddha, or even to distract him from his meditations.

-Mára sent to the future Buddha his daughters, fearfully seductive demons in female
+hen Mára sent to the future Buddha his daughters, fearfully seductive demons in

-protected by his innocence) is immune to the enticements of the
+hero (who is protected by his innocence) is immune to the enticements of the maidens.

 Left: Flower Maiden costume by Paul von Joukowsky